C-L-D/weather-alert-backend/plan.md

 - Recieve a GET request from the frontend
 - Make a fetch request to the weather APIs
+- Store last response data to compare time.
+Do not get new data if last response less than 1 h old
 - Return the pollen and atmospheric pressure data in JSON format to the frontend
-- No storage of data is required due to frontend caching

 ## Routes required

-- GET "/pollen"
 - GET "/weather"

 ## Models required

-- getPollenData
 - getWeatherData